This is a gear review about the Best Hydration Bladders for Hiking and Backpacking 2023.

 Easy to Fill

 Screw cap lids are very easy to fill and are very familiar to most people.
-The zip lock style lids are a little more difficult to fill when using for the first time but with practice, they are easy to fill and easy to close.
+The zip lock style lids used to be a little more difficult to fill.
+But in recent years they have improved to the point that the zip lock style openings on the bladders are a much better option than screw cap lids.

 The bite valve is arguably one of the more important devices on the bladder.
 It is the part that allows the water to flow into your mouth.
-There are a couple of different designs such as the twist type valve used on Hydrapak which I love and the switch type valve used on Camelbak.
+There are a couple of different designs such as the twist-type valve which I love and the switch-type valve.
+Many also have a bite valve that locks off and prevents water from flowing out of the valve when not in use.

 Twist Style Bite Valve